Anatomy for yoga trainings

 Before transitioning to teaching yoga full time, Olivia worked in legal services for 10 years.
 Her last few years in the legal sector were spent in public bodies producing content about law that was designed to be read by the general public.
 This gave her a thorough grounding in taking complicated (and sometimes admittedly dry!) subjects and making them understandable and easy to digest.

 Olivia is registered as a E-RYT 500 with Yoga Alliance International.
 She has trained extensively with Jason Crandell and Bridget Woods Kramer, plus undertaking more focused trainings in areas such as yoga for athletes, injury prevention and yoga therapeutics.
-She has also broadened her training in anatomy beyond the yoga world: Olivia has completed 50 hours of undergraduate level anatomy training with Complete Anatomy from 34D Medical and has trained with Immaculate Dissection.
-From June 2019 she will also be a certified Functional Range Conditioning mobility specialist.
+She has also broadened her training in anatomy beyond the yoga world: Olivia is a certified Functional Range Conditioning mobility specialist.
+She has also completed 50 hours of undergraduate level anatomy training with Complete Anatomy from 34D Medical and has trained with Immaculate Dissection.

 To discuss anatomy teaching for your yoga training get in touch with Olivia here.